nstankov-bg/docs.plutus-community.com/book/docs/setup/WindowsWSL.md

 10 - Launch Docker and make sure it is WSL2 enabled (in the settings)

 11 - Launch the Docker container from WSL using the README command line
+     *Just before running docker load < $(nix-build default.nix -A devcontainer) might be that you need to checkout the hash of plutus repo that is expected within the cabal project file

+    [$] git checkout 03a95411238225db1d10288fbd3b405f5f53c78b
     [$] docker load < $(nix-build default.nix -A devcontainer)

 ## Setting up VSCode with the dev container.